IATA's Industry Priorities and Targets

 Transform distribution and payment

-- Drive penetration of the IATA Ground Handling Manual (IGOM) with 35% of IATA members completing a gap analysis or using IGOM as their minimum standard for ground operations.
+- Ensure that 50% of member airlines begin implementation of the IATA Ground Handling Operations Manual (IGOM) as their minimum standard for ground operations.